mureytasroc/trintheremin-public/Example Code/README.md

 To-Do:
 --------------
--Pure max/min for calibration
+- Pure max/min for calibration

--Quantized playing (for the non-sequential note problem)
+- Quantized playing (for the non-sequential note problem)